dengking/programming-language/docs/C++/Idiom/Object-based-resource-management/Copy-and-swap-idiom/index.md

 }
 ```

-3) The code has expanded!
+3、The code has expanded!
 Which leads us to the third problem: **code duplication**.
 Our **assignment operator** effectively duplicates all the code we've already written elsewhere, and that's a terrible thing.

 In our case, the core of it is only two lines (the allocation and the copy), but with more complex resources this **code bloat**(膨胀) can be quite a hassle(严重).
 We should strive to never repeat ourselves(我们应该坚持永不重复).